naman-0804/Healthcare/README.md

-A healthcare site focussed majorly on mute peoples
+A healthcare site focused majorly on mute people